osamuaoki/osamuaoki-hugo/README.md

 You update repository with:

-* `./repo.sh bss incus neovim osamu unzip` to build and update all packages (initial is enough)
+* `./repo.sh bss neovim osamu unzip` to build and update all packages (initial is enough)
 * `./update.sh` for update all web pages